Timor Python: A Toolbox for Industrial Modular Robotics: Model Generation

 \subsection{Module Definition}

-Modules are the atomic building blocks of robots.
-Their implementation in \acs{tool} follows the definition introduced for the CoBRA suite \cite{Mayer2022}.
-They are composed of rigid bodies and joints.
-Bodies can have an arbitrary number of connectors, defining interfaces to attach them to bodies in other modules.
-Every body, joint, and connector is assigned a reference frame $F$ and we define the relative roto-translation between two reference frames $(F_i, F_j)$ as the homogeneous $(4 \times 4)$ transformation matrix $T(F_i, F_j)$.
-By definition, $T(F_i, F_j)$ is anticommutative, so $T(F_i, F_j) T(F_j, F_i) = \mathbb{I}_4$, where $\mathbb{I}_4$ is the $(4 \times 4)$ identity matrix.
-Fig.~\ref{fig:powerball_frames} shows a so-called powerball module\footnote{ \url{https://schunk.com/fileadmin/pim/docs/IM0019885.PDF}, accessed on September 12th, 2022}, consisting of three bodies, two connectors, two revolute joints, and the according reference frames.
+The implementation of modules in \acs{tool} is inspired by the framework introduced for the CoBRA benchmark \cite{Mayer2022}.
+Modules are composed of rigid bodies and joints.
+Bodies can have an arbitrary number of connectors, defining interfaces to attach them to other modules.
+Every body, joint, and connector is assigned a reference frame $F$.
+The placement and orientation of any joint or connector reference frame $F_i$ is defined relative to a body reference frame $F_j$ by a homogeneous transformation $T(F_i, F_j)$ -- in this case, we say there exists a neighbor relationship between the corresponding elements.
+Fig.~\ref{fig:Powerball_frames} shows a module designed for the Schunk LWA 4P robot, consisting of three bodies, two connectors, two revolute joints, and the corresponding reference frames.